bd/twidor/README.md

 ## Usage

-Hit <ENTER> at the end of a line to go to the next sentence.
+Hit <kbd>ENTER<kbd> at the end of a line to go to the next sentence.

 By default, Twidor loads the the
 [Backspice keymap](https://raw.githubusercontent.com/AlexBravo/Twiddler/master/Backspice2%20cheat%20sheet.txt).